algosup/2022-2023-project-2-factory-display-Project-3-group/Documents/technical/technical.md

 ## h.
 Support considerations

 The solution including the hardware and the software has to be user friendly.
-For exemple, the main user has not skills in computer science, and he would have to use the application easily.
+For exemple, the main user has not skills in computer science, and he will need to use the application easily.
 # 5. Work
 ## a.
 Prioritization
 (F0=urgent & F2=not urgent)